mne-tools/mne-lsl/doc/resources/install.rst

 `PyPI <project pypi_>`_ and `conda-forge <project conda_>`_.
 It requires `liblsl <lsl lib_>`_ which will be either fetched from the ``mne-lsl`` install or from the path in the environment variable ``MNE_LSL_LIB`` (or ``PYLSL_LIB``).
+`liblsl <lsl lib_>`_ requires system dependencies which are platform dependent, see the section below for more details.

 .. tab-set::